DevOps-Cert/linuxsystemadministration/README.md

 </details>

-#### TASK: Create RAID5 out of three drives, add a drive, fail a drive, bring back in failed drive, then save for reboot a three drive RAID 5 with spare.
+#### Create RAID5 out of three drives, add a drive, fail a drive, bring back in failed drive, then save for reboot a three drive RAID 5 with spare.
 <details><summary>On three drives (/dev/sdi /dev/sdj /dev/sdk) as /dev/md0 and format as ext4, mount to /raid, check file system.</summary>

 ```